cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 your github account.
 Make sure you use git config to set your name and e-mail.

-Please also make sure you do not confuse github and gitlab.
-While this web page is located in github, your activities for the class are done in gitlab.
+Please also make sure you do not confuse GitHub and gitlab.
+While this web page is located in GitHub, your activities for the class are done in gitlab.

 Exercise
 --------

 Contrib.1:
-   Identify a spelling error in the web page, or another item to improve.
+   Identify a spelling error on the web page or another item to improve.
 Fork the Web page, fix the error and create a pull request.

 Contrib.2: